jlapeyre/Symata.jl/README.md

 *Note*: `SJulia` depends on the Julia [`PyCall`](https://github.com/stevengj/PyCall.jl) module, and [SymPy](http://www.sympy.org/en/index.html).

-`SJulia` works with the v0.4 and v0.5 branches of Julia.
+`SJulia` works with the v0.4 (may need to disable compilation) and v0.5 branches of Julia.
 It will probably not work with v0.3.

-You can test  `Pkg.test("SJulia")`.
+You can test it with `Pkg.test("SJulia")`.

 #### SJulia Repl

 There is an SJulia command line (REPL) mode.
+To use the mode, there is an executable `sjulia` included in this distribution.
+It is a (unix sh) shell script that just starts julia and loads the module.
+The REPL is also available simply by loading the module in a julia session.

 You enter the mode by typing `=` as the first character on a line.
 Type backspace to exit the SJulia mode.
 In this mode, the input is not interpreted as Julia code, but rather SJulia code.
-You can do tab completion for builtin, Protected, symbols.
+You can do tab completion to see a list of functions and symbols.

 #### Some results.